 When a tendon that is connected to the glenohumeral joint rips or is separated from the bone, this results in a rotator cuff tear.
 Incurring a rotator cuff tear can be extremely painful and result in the sudden loss of shoulder mobility.
-At Ospina Medical, Dr. Kohler and Dr. Maniam can properly diagnose a rotator cuff tear after conducting a series of comprehensive exams.
+At Ospina Medical, Dr. Kohler can properly diagnose a rotator cuff tear after conducting a series of comprehensive exams.

 What are the symptoms of a rotator cuff tear?

 Patients who have a rotator cuff tear could experience any or all the following symptoms:

 - Pain in the shoulder while lifting the arm

 - Pain when sleeping on the affected shoulder